Binomial Generalized Linear Models: Caesarian Birth Study

 without 1

-We can see that these are coded in the exact opposite way that F & T describes, and so we need to redefine the reference levels of these variables.
-Set the reference level for each factor.
-The reference level (first level) becomes the baseline category in regression coefficients.
+We can see that these are coded in the exact opposite way that F & T describes, and so we need to redefine the reference levels of these variables, using the forcats::fct_relevel() function in the forcats package. forcats::fct_relevel() is a more flexible extension of the stats::relevel() function in base R. The reference level (first level) becomes the baseline category for regression coefficients.

 Code